 Since Singapore became the global-Asia Pacific gateway, family offices have continued to thrive and grow under Singapore-based managers and the country has emerged as one of the most popular destinations to establish a family office in Asia.
-The number of global single-family offices in January 2023 was 700 – a staggering sevenfold increase from 2017.
+The number of single-family offices (SFOs) in Singapore exceeded 2,000 by the end of 2024, a 42.9% increase from the 1,400 recorded in 2023.
 Singapore is ideal for start-ups, and offers the perfect ecosystem, especially for those interested in venture capital.
 Apart from this, there are many reasons why Singapore can be a great place to start a family office.

 A stable, powerful economy